ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 Tag Reuse
 ```````````````
-You can apply the same tag name to more than one task, in the same file
+You can apply the same tag to more than one task.
+When a play is run using
-or included files.
-This will run all tasks with that tag.
+the ``--tags`` command-line option, all tasks with that tag name will be run.

 Example::